Sectarian Harmony In Indonesia's Capital Faces a Major Test

 More anti-Chinese riots followed Suharto’s toppling and, if left unchecked, many fear the actions of Islamist groups like FPI could trigger a bloody repeat.
 Especially as FPI’s anti-Ahok rhetoric has been echoed by secular, right-wing nationalists who fear the exploitation of Indonesian natural resources by Chinese firms, which they even accuse of inculcating a fifth column to spread communism.

-“An alliance between the ultranationalist right and the hardline Muslims could create more anti-Chinese sentiment than we’ve seen here since 1998,” says Jones.
+“An alliance between the ultranationalist right and the hard-line Muslims could create more anti-Chinese sentiment than we’ve seen here since 1998,” says Jones.

-Although most Indonesian Chinese are, like Yulus, small-scale traders, and some are very poor indeed, there is a perception among many Indonesians that the community is fabulously wealthy.
+Although most Indonesian Chinese are, like Latif, small-scale traders, and some are very poor indeed, there is a perception among many Indonesians that the community is fabulously wealthy.
 There are bitter complaints of reverse discrimination — apocryphal tales, for instance of even poor Chinese securing bank loans with greater easy than aristrocratic Javanese or Sumatrans.

 Ahok’s rise has led to an unfortunate resurgence in these sorts of racial tensions and in identity politics.
-In early November, former President Susilo Bambang Yudhoyono, who Jokowi replaced, warned that Indonesia would “burn with the anger of those seeking justice” unless Ahok was prosecuted.
-(Susilo’s presidential term, from 2004 to 2014 corresponded with an emboldening of Islamist movements hobbled during the post-colonial authoritarian period.
-Not entirely coincidentally, Susilo’s son, Agus, is running against Ahok for the post of Jakarta governor and appears the chief beneficiary of the FPI’s ire.)
+In early November, former President Susilo Bambang Yudhoyono, whom Jokowi replaced, warned that Indonesia would “burn with the anger of those seeking justice” unless Ahok was prosecuted.
+(Yudhoyono’s presidential term, from 2004 to 2014, corresponded with an emboldening of Islamist movements hobbled during the postcolonial authoritarian period.
+Not entirely coincidentally, Yudhoyono’s son, Agus, is running against Ahok for the post of Jakarta governor and appears a chief beneficiary of the FPI’s ire.)

-Until the blasphemy controversy erupted, Ahok looked certain to win reelection.
-The son of a Guangzhou tin miner, he has won plaudits for cutting through red tape since assuming Jakarta’s top job in 2014.
+Until the blasphemy controversy erupted, Ahok looked certain to win re-election.
+The grandson of a Guangdong tin miner, he has won plaudits for cutting through red tape since assuming Jakarta’s top job in 2014.
 The city’s previously opaque finances are now published online, and he nixed a stalled — though increasingly expensive — monorail system, instead fast-tracking a Light Transit Rail project.
 Construction for the latter is ongoing throughout the sprawling city of 30 million that accounts for a sixth of national GDP, but where infamous snarled traffic is a tremendous drag on productivity.

-Ahok also developed a reputation as a straight-talker with no tolerance for corruption or incompetence.
-City residents spoke in glowing terms to TIME of being able to contact their local authorities through social media accounts set up by Ahok in order to report illegal trash piles (another notorious Jakarta problem) and then to see them miraculously cleared away.
+Ahok has also developed a reputation as a straight talker with no tolerance for corruption or incompetence.
+City residents speaks in glowing terms to TIME of being able to contact their local authorities through social-media accounts set up by Ahok in order to report illegal trash piles (another notorious Jakarta problem) and then to see them miraculously cleared away.
 Videos of Ahok berating inept transport officials have gone viral, striking a cord with many tired by decades of endemic corruption, though his famously blunt style has also made him enemies beyond FPI.

 Ahok’s program of bulldozing slums and rehousing the occupants elsewhere is rife with accusations of inadequate consolation and compensation.
 “Ahok has this image of the city becoming like Singapore — a clean, sanitized streetscape with concrete rivers,” says Elisa Sutanudjaja, the director of the Jakarta-based Rujak Center for Urban Studies and noted Ahok critic.
 “And with that view in mind he tried to clean out these communities.”